nikolamilosevic86/nikolamilosevic86/README.md

 I am quite passinate about open source and my focus is on natural language processing (NLP), machine learning and lately a bit more on generative AI.

+My latest Open Source project is [VerifAI](https://verifai-project.com/), for which you can check Github at https://github.com/nikolamilosevic86/verifAI

 # My Publications